Staking smart contract

 fn staking_position(&self, addr: &ManagedAddress) -> SingleValueMapper<BigUint>;

 .
-All mappers are nothing more than struct types that provide an interface to the storage API.
+All mappers are nothing more than structure types that provide an interface to the storage API.

 So then, why save the mapper in a variable?